Newly released surveillance footage shows crooks stealing jewelry at Sawgrass Mills Mall

 SUNRISE, FLA.
-(WSVN) - Broward County Crime Stoppers are seeking the public’s help to find the crooks, they say, are responsible for an armed robbery in Sawgrass Mills Mall last month.
+(WSVN) - Broward County Crime Stoppers are seeking the public’s help to find the crooks, they said, are responsible for an armed robbery in Sawgrass Mills Mall.

 The suspects were caught on camera inside Pollack Jewelers, April 27.